DataOmbudsman/incdbscan/README.md

 After the insertion, both *N<sub>Eps</sub>(a)* and *N<sub>Eps</sub>(x)* contain 4 objects, so *a* and *x* become core objects. *UpdSeed<sub>Ins</sub>* then contains the new core objects, *a* and *x*.
 According to the paper if _"UpdSeed<sub>Ins</sub> contains only core objects which did not belong to a cluster before the insertion of p, i.e. they were noise objects or equal to p, [...] a new cluster containing these noise objects as well as p is created."_

-Here *UpdSeed<sub>Ins</sub>* contains only new core objects (*a* and *x*) but all 7 of the objects cannot be part of one cluster, since not all objects would be density-reachable from any other object in the cluster (because, e.g., *a* is not directy density-reachable from *p*).
+Here *UpdSeed<sub>Ins</sub>* contains only new core objects (*a* and *x*) but all 7 of the objects cannot be part of one cluster, since not all objects would be density-reachable from any other object in the cluster (because, e.g., *a* is not directly density-reachable from *p*).
 Thus, the definition of a cluster (*Definition 4*) wouldn't hold.
 This is contradictory to the above quote from *Section 4.2*.

 Analogous examples can be constructed for absorptions and merges.
 E.g., a creation and an absorption can happen at the same time, or even two merges can.
 But the paper doesn't cover these cases.